Uncommon Valor: Box office

 The film was a box-office hit, one of the top-earning films of 1983.
 This was considered a surprise at the time because of the film's lack of stars and the fact it had to compete with Scarface and Sudden Impact.
 Gordon Weaver, Paramount's president of marketing, thought the film "was successful because of the emotional impact of the ending.
 The emotional ending really makes you feel terrific."

-Kotcheff said "If we knew the secret of a film's success, we'd all be very wealthy.
+Kotcheff said: "If we knew the secret of a film's success, we'd all be very wealthy.
 But I think it's partly the strong emotional tug of the father-son relationship."

 Critical response

 Critical reception of the film was mixed, with a 60% rating on Rotten Tomatoes based on reviews from 10 critics.

 Gene Siskel and Roger Ebert of This Week at the Movies: The Movie Review Program both gave the film a thumbs down.
 In his Chicago Sun-Times review of Uncommon Valor, Ebert gave the film a mixed 2-out-of-4 star review that described the squandering of "first-rate talent" like Kotcheff and Hackman in a film that was little more than "two hours of clichés" delivered with "lead-footed predictability".

+It was one of a series of films about rescuing POWs in Vietnam that were entirely fictional.